LiHRaM/distributed-systems/9-10_miniproject/9-10_Assignment.md

 ## Degree centrality:
 Simple counts the number of nodes that point to a specific node.
-Is actually only wordcount, there is nothing to find the max
+Is actually only wordcount, there is nothing to find the max :(

 ## Hadoop.sh
 Used to check for all the relevant requirements, hvis hadoop er installeret til usr/local behøves path ikke blive sat (følg digital ocean guiden.) https://www.digitalocean.com/community/tutorials/how-to-install-hadoop-in-stand-alone-mode-on-ubuntu-16-04

-## Reducer modtager en liste af key, med en liste af values til vær key.
+## Reducer modtager en liste af key, med en liste af values til hver key.

-## På pagerank skal der være en combiner.